News & Resources

 How does a purchase protection policy work on your credit card?

-To take advantage of purchase protection, you must purchase the product with your credit card that offers the insurance.
-Otherwise, you will not be eligible to use the protection insurance if your product becomes damaged or stolen.
+To take advantage of purchase protection, you must have purchased the product on a credit card that offers purchase protection insurance.
+Otherwise, you will not be eligible for an insurance claim if your product becomes damaged or stolen.

 What is the difference between purchase protection and extended warranty?